frode-sandnes/FLINK/README.md

 # LINKER
 "Fuzzy" linking of records.
 Input is spreadsheet docs in xsl or csv format.
 This implementation uses the DICE string similarity measure.
-Also relies on the excel library.
+Also relies on the SheetJS library.